 In 1989, Planned Parenthood of New York City leased the loft building at 26-30 Bleecker Street, moving its offices there after completing a conversion and major interior renovation in 1990-91.
 Its parent organization, Planned Parenthood of America […] having been founded in 1939 as the Birth Control Federation of America.
 Among its forerunners was the country’s first birth-control clinic, opened in Brooklyn in 1916 by Margaret Sanger (1879-1966).
 In 1952, she helped to form the International Planned Parenthood Federation.
 The intersection of Bleecker and Mott Streets, in front of the Planned Parenthood of New York City offices, has been renamed “Margaret Sanger Square” in her honor.

-But lest you think the New York Center is the only Planned Parenthood facility named after the Klan-speaking eugenicist, think again.
+But the New York Center is not the only Planned Parenthood facility named after Sanger.

 In addition, several Planned Parenthood affiliates offer Societies named after the eugenicist.

 And in Massachusetts, Planned Parenthood published donations they received through their “Margaret Sanger Society” via their annual reports: